David Smith (sculptor): Cubi series

+In 2005, Cubi XXVIII was sold to Los Angeles philanthropist Eli Broad at Sotheby's for $23.8 million, breaking a record for the most expensive piece of contemporary art ever sold at auction.

 Paintings and drawings

-Smith continued to paint and draw throughout his life.
+Even though he's primarily known as a sculptor, Smith painted and drew throughout his life.
 By 1953, he was producing between 300 and 400 drawings a year.
 His subjects encompassed the figure and landscape, as well as gestural, almost calligraphic marks made with egg yolk, Chinese ink and brushes and, in the late 1950s, the "sprays".
 He usually signed his drawings with the ancient Greek letters delta and sigma, meant to stand for his initials.
 In the winter of 1963–64, he began a series known as the "Last Nudes".
 The paintings in this series are essentially drawings of nudes on canvas.
 He drew with enamel paint squeezed from syringes or bottles onto a canvas spread onto the floor.
 Untitled (Green Linear Nude) is painted in a metallic olive green enamel, and exemplifies the artist's late action paintings.